Foreign-Owned Company Incorporation

 Registered Business Address

-Companies in Singapore must have a registered business address.
-This address must be in Singapore and must be a physical address, where your company’s correspondence can be sent to.
-Fortunately, there are many business address service providers in Singapore, like Lionsworld.
+In Singapore, companies are required to have a registered business address.
+This address must be a physical location within Singapore where your company can receive correspondence.
+Fortunately, there are many service providers, such as Lionsworld, that offer business address services in Singapore.

 Company Name